We who travel are a different breed.

-16. Maps delight you, and you’re especially satisfied when you zoom out on Google Maps and see all the little flags of the places you’ve been around the globe.
+16. Maps delight you, and you’re delighted when you zoom out on Google Maps and see all the little flags of the places you’ve been around the globe.

 17. You have at least one “where have you been” pin.

-18. Every time you spend money, you find yourself comparing what you bought with what you could have bought while travelling. $30 for drinks = 4 nights in a beach hut in Thailand.
+18. Every time you spend money, you find yourself comparing what you bought with what you could have bought while traveling—$ 30 for drinks = 4 nights in a beach hut in Thailand.

 19. Travel blogs are your porn.
 You find yourself visiting them late at night when there’s no one else around.

-20. Meeting new people is the best part of travelling … beside the food.
+20. Meeting new people is the best part of traveling… besides the food.